DreymaR/BigBagKbdTrixPKL/README.md

 	- Settings for which keys are OSM and the wait time.
 Stacking OSMs works (e.g., tap RShift, RCtrl, Left).
 	- NOTE: Mapping LCtrl or RAlt as a Modifier causes trouble w/ AltGr.
 So they shouldn't be used as sticky mods or w/ Extend if using AltGr.
 	- Powerstrings can have prefix-entry syntax too now.
 Lets you, e.g., have long AHK command strings referenced by name tags in layouts.
+* v1.0.0: EPKL full release.

 TODO:
 -----
-I have many more [PKL_eD] changes on my wishlist, including:
+I have more [EPKL] changes on my wishlist, including:
 * A timer that checks whether the underlying Windows layout has changed (affects dead keys) - and fixes any stuck modifiers?
 * Sticky a.k.a.
 One-Shot modifiers: Press-release modifier, then within a certain time hit the key to modify.
 * A settings panel instead of editing .ini files.